 Priest souls are often born with a deep calling to make the world a better place and to be a source of inspiration to others.
 More than any other soul archetype, the Priest has a keen sense of when things are going wrong and of how to inspire others to unite and make things right again.
 In the negative polarity, a Priest soul can be prone to self-righteousness, dogma, mania, and tyranny.
 (Adolf Hitler would be such an example of a young Priest soul such as this.)
 However, when they are of positive polarity, a more evolved and mature Priest will tend to embody higher qualities such as unconditional love, empathy, charity, compassion, and understanding.
 Due to the deep level of commitment most Priest souls have to their causes, many find themselves serving in roles of spirituality, religion, or philosophy.
 Any role where the Priest has an opportunity to awaken others to their

 higher purpose is a good fit for this soul archetype.

-Please bare in mind that not one soul archetype is better or less than another.
+Please bear in mind that not one soul archetype is better or less than another.
 These roles we embody are simply various ways of exploring and developing our being; they are not measures of our importance.
 Some are born able to intuit their own soul archetype.
-For most however, it is not until mid-life that our true essence becomes more apparent.
+For most, however, it is not until mid-life that our true essence becomes more apparent.

 I now invite you to go deeper and to explore what is at the core of your soul’s focus, as it is the common thread that unites all of our incarnations.